q11N9/CTF_Writeups/CTFpwn/1337up-live-ctf/pwn/Rigged_Slot_Machine1/README.md

 }
 ```
 And if our bank is greater than 133742, we will have a flag.
 In this article, I think about setting the time to match **srand(time(Null))** on the server, then send the bet amount.
+although it is an easy challenge, but i've not solved it =w=.